Corporate Social Responsibility (CSR) Policy

 - Provide bicycles to needy girl students who are attending school in remote and distant areas

 - Installation/repair of hand pumps/tube wells

 - Gainful utilisation of waste water from underground mines for cultivation or any other purpose

 - Development/construction of water tank/ponds

 - Formation of a task force of volunteers to educate people regarding proper use of drinking water

-- Empowering to the villagers by ensuring that they can maintain the above facilities for the availability of water
+- Empowerment to the villagers for maintenance of the above facilities for availability of water

 - Child and mother care